vinod365/BlogApi/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses MongoDB as database so Make sure to have MongoDB server running at [mongodb://localhost:27017](mongodb://localhost:27017).
+This project uses MongoDB as a database so Make sure to have the MongoDB server running at ```mongodb://localhost:27017]```

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as API routes